JoeDendulk/JoeDendulk/README.md

 ## Objective

-Through my years in the computer support roles, I was exposed to the world of cybersecurity, and I am now looking to transition into the field.
+After a decade in computer support roles, I was exposed to the world of cybersecurity, and I am now looking to transition into the field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]